fercanc/CNN-bacteria/README.md

 The Google Cloud Platform was used for the project because of the computational load.

+My contributions:
-My contribution: Grid searching different parameters.
-Testing and comparing different models and fine tuning the best model.
-(Xception, VGG16, Densenet169, EfficientNetB7, ResNet50 are tested) Record, analyze and visualize metrics for presentation.
+* Grid searching different parameters.
+* Testing and comparing different models and fine tuning the best model.
+(Xception, VGG16, Densenet169, EfficientNetB7, ResNet50 are tested)
+* Recording, analyzing and visualizing metrics for presentation.